Inside: 50+ screen-free summer activities for kids that will get them outside and foster their imagination and creativity.

 - Go for a swim in a local lake

-- Have a water balloon fight (try these eco-friendly ones)
+- Toss water balloons (try these eco-friendly ones)

 - Go camping – either at a campground or in the backyard